You want smart political talk without the meltdowns?

 What's going on?

-And the really the thing that sticks out to me is the fact that you keep talking about how it drives itself.
+And really the thing that sticks out to me is the fact that you keep talking about how it drives itself.

 It's got the capability to do that by itself.

-That's why I think it's kind of important these ten the the ten trillion dollars that's been committed in new manufacturing, you know, between artificial intelligence and this this kind of new technology, I mean, you you you literally are looking at the possibility of driverless transportation now in the very near future.
+That's why I think it's kind of important, the $10 trillion that's been committed in new manufacturing, you know, between artificial intelligence and this kind of new technology.

 Funny story about a talk show host in Australia.

-Uh apparently they they had an artificial intelligence voice do a do a radio show for the better part of six months before people caught up to it and caught on to it, and then people felt betrayed by it.
+Apparently, they had an artificial intelligence voice do a radio show for the better part of six months before people caught up to it and caught on to it.

 But the fact that they could do it is pretty amazing.

-It's it's pretty amazing and pretty wild.
+It's pretty amazing and pretty wild.

-It'll come it'll spit it out in mere seconds.
+It'll spit it out in mere seconds.

 It's crazy.

-Yeah, I just that would be awesome because I know my daughter has epilepsy, and to try to get a job is very difficult because she has to work around everybody else.
+Yeah, I just, that would be awesome because I know my daughter has epilepsy and to try to get a job is very difficult because she has to work around everybody else.

-I mean, once they can prove that it's safe and effective, uh, you know, there's even been talk of people that, hey, you can put your car to work for you while you're not using it.
+I mean, once they can prove that it's safe and effective, you know, there's even been talk of people that, hey, you can put your car to work for you while you're not using it.

-Like, for example, I went to the movies, I told this story, and I parked a car far away from the movie theater.
+I told this story and I parked a car far away from the movie theater.

-And there is on the control app on a Tesla, you know, where I just press a button that says come to me, and then I'm watching uh in real time my Tesla with no driver back out of a parking spot safely, and then make its way towards me like it's a valet.
+And then I'm watching in real time my Tesla with no driver pack out of a parking spot safely and then make its way towards me like it's a valet.

-And it drives right up to where I am, and I get my car and I I take it from there.
+And I get my car and I take it from there.

 And then I can put in my navigation where I'm going and press a button and it will take me right to my front door.